-With a reputation of excellence since 1980, and three metro Atlanta locations, Chambers Performing Arts has attracted the best instructors in the Atlanta area since its inception.
+With a reputation of excellence since 1980, and two metro Atlanta locations, Chambers Performing Arts has attracted the best instructors in the Atlanta area since its inception.
 All staff members have enjoyed professional careers with ballet companies, on Broadway, as Radio City Rockettes, on the Grammy awards- both nationally and abroad.
 Additional instructors have been personally trained by Chambers Performing Arts for a minimum of ten years before teaching.
 We are certain that you will find an instructor that is the perfect fit to stimulate and develop your training and love of the performing arts.

 Founder, Director, and Instructor